andywalton7/sdk-test/source/includes/_allocate_with_service_group.md

 SortedPRO carrier service groups are user-defined pools of carrier services that can be used in the allocation process.
 To allocate a consignment to the cheapest available carrier service in a particular carrier service group, use the **[Allocate Consignment With Service Group](https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup)** endpoint.

 <aside class="note">
   Carrier service groups are designed to help you allocate your consignments to the best possible service.
 For example, you might set up a group containing all services that will ship dangerous goods.
-You would then look to allocate within that group for all consignments involving dangerous items.
+You would then allocate within that group for all consignments involving dangerous items.

   To configure carrier service groups, use the <strong><a href="https://www.electioapp.com/Configuration/CarrierServiceGroups">Configuration - Carrier Service Groups</a></strong> UI page.
 </aside>